AnastasiaKratschmer/ThesisGeneticsALMaSSFiles/ALMaSSCodeFolder/README.md

   - The mother passes on her mitochondrial lineage and the father's ychromosome lineage to the offspring.

 In the file-duo `Vole_toletoc.cpp` and `Vole_toletoc.h`:
-* The only modification here is that when a vole looks up ...
+* The only modification here is that when a vole looks up the movement quality of a large road, it will in 10% of lookup cases draw the value "1" (the vole can then walk onto the road) and in 90% of the cases draw the value "-1" (the vole cannot walk onto to road).